During our stay in Zermatt, we decided to hike the 5 Lakes Hike in Zermatt, also known as the 5-Seenweg.

 We decided to follow the path and finally came to the broader gravel road again with a turn off to the meandering path down to the Moosjisee.

 This was also a lovely part of the hike.
-Part of it was on a small path through the green hills with lovely autumn colored scrubs and bushes around us.
-On the left we had clear views of the Matterhorn again.
+Part of it was on a small path through the green hills with lovely autumn colored shrubs and bushes around us.
+On the left, we had clear views of the Matterhorn again.

 Once we started to descend to the river, the path got a bit steeper and I had to carefully watch my feet again.
 Some turns were over rocks and I got anxious a couple of times.
 Once down at the river, it was a flat part towards the Moosjisee.